SanklaRishabh/LineIO/README.md

 ## Warning

 The `readline` function uses `malloc` to dynamically allocate memory to store the line read from the stream.
 It does not free the memory allocated to the buffer.
 It is the responsibility of the programmer to free the memory allocated to the buffer after use.
+However, there will be a fix to this in a future version.

 Example:
 ```c